adarsh/blog/source/articles/2013/how-to-become-a-rails-developer.markdown

 ---
+title: How to Get a Job As a Rails Developer
-author: adarshpandit
+author: Adarsh Pandit
 date: 2013-05-28
-slug: how-to-become-a-rails-developer
-title: How to Get a Job As a Rails Developer
-categories:
-- Writing
-categories:
-- apprentice
-- learn
-- new developer
-- rails
-- ruby
-- ruby on rails
+category: Rails
+Tags: [apprentice,learn,new developer,rails,ruby,ruby on rails]
 ---

 Someone asked me today how to strengthen their application for [apprentice.io](http://apprentice.io).